TheOdinProject/curriculum/javascript/index.md

 ### Projects
 * Rebuild interactive features like a dropdown... start by building the tools, then use them, then abstract further.
+* Build a slideshow then make it continuous

 ### Additional Resources
 * [appendTo's Javascript track (incomplete)](http://learn.appendto.com/lesson/javascript-101)